m-redding/FinalizingProposal/final-sp-proposal.md

 });
 ```

-### Creating the client with a fully qualified namespace and credential
+### Creating the client with a Azure.Identity credential

 ```csharp
 TokenCredential credential = new DefaultAzureCredential();